bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 Down here, I can actually do another window.addEventListener.
-But in this case, the event we\'re going to look for is a resize.
+But in this case, the event we&apos;re going to look for is a resize.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 427.  (###) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">